The Importance of Chiropractic Care After a Car Accident

 By: Dr. Daniel Welch

-I see car accidents all the time at my office.
+I provide chiropractic care after a car accident all the time at my office.
 There are significant range of complaints post trauma.
 Diagnosis has ranged from fractured ribs, post-concussion syndrome and even one clinical decapitation (that was an interesting CT scan).

 It is my primary goal to properly diagnose the area, and determine the proper course of care warranted.
 Most of the time, a simple conservative care plan will last a few weeks, and life is back to normal.
-Sometimes chiropractic is not warranted, or it is necessary to co-manage with other professionals such as physical therapists, neurologists, or even psychologists.
+Sometimes chiropractic is not warranted, or it is necessary to co-manage with other professionals such as physical therapists, neurologists, or even psychologists and a personal injury lawyer.
 Prognosis is usually determined by a number of criteria, including but not limited to:

 I am always surprised, though, to see the roll-over car accident injury case that resulted in just a mild strain; or a fender bender where I was forced to refer for a surgery consultation.
 The severity of the car accident is definitely not the only factor when determining if care is needed.

 My Personal Experience with Injury After a Car Accident